Adron Chambers: Philadelphia Phillies

-In February 2018, Chambers signed a minor league deal with the Philadelphia Phillies.
-He was assigned to AAA Lehigh Valley IronPigs for the 2018 season.
-Chambers was released on August 3, 2018.
+On February 12, 2018, Chambers signed a minor league contract with the Philadelphia Phillies.
+He was assigned to the Triple-A Lehigh Valley IronPigs to begin the year.
+Chambers was released by the Phillies organization on August 3.

 Ottawa Champions (second stint)

 On August 13, 2019, Chambers signed with the Ottawa Champions of the Can-Am League.
-He became a free agent following the season.
+In 19 appearances for Ottawa, he hit .187/.296/.293 with one home run, nine RBI, and two stolen bases.
+Chambers became a free agent following the season.